Welcome to Northeastern University–San Francisco Bay Area!

-SF and Silicon Valley’s Campus Orientation will open on December 7, 2020 and run until classes start.
-You will receive an email from Hing Potter, Assistant Director of Student Services, with information about how to access this Orientation.
-All new students are expected to complete New Student Orientations before starting classes at Northeastern.
-If you have trouble accessing the online Orientation or have questions, please reach out to Hing at [email protected].
+SF and Silicon Valley’s Campus Orientation will open on Monday, July 12, 2021 and run until classes start.
+You will receive an email from Hing Potter, Assistant Director of Student Services, with information about how to access this orientation.
+All new students are expected to complete orientation before starting classes at Northeastern.
+If you have trouble accessing the online orientation or have questions, please reach out to Hing at [email protected].

-Khoury College’s College Orientation will open on December 14, 2020.
-Khoury will also run various live, online events from Dec 14, 2020 – Jan 15, 2021 for new Khoury students to meet their faculty, staff, and classmates.
+Khoury College’s College Orientation will open on Monday, August 9, 2021.
 You receive an email from your college advisor with more information.

-The College of Engineering Cyber-Physical Systems orientation will be held on Wednesday, January 13, 2021 at 9am PST.
-The Information Systems orientation will be held on Thursday, January 14, 2021 at 12pm PST.
+The date for the College of Engineering Cyber-Physical Systems orientation is still being determined.
 You will receive an email from the College of Engineering inviting you to your orientation session.